-The Police are often the first point of contact with families in which domestic abuse and violence takes place.
+Protection: the Police are often the first point of contact with families in which domestic abuse and violence takes place.
 The Police should always find out whether there are children living in the household and see them to assess their immediate safety.
 If they have specific concerns about the safety or welfare of a child, they should contact Cumbria Safeguarding Hub citing the basis for their concerns.

 The three central imperatives of any intervention for children living with domestic violence and abuse are:

 Independent Sexual Violence Advisors & Independent Domestic and Sexual Violence Advisors